karunakarhv/MyPractice/Hashnode/Python/Topics.md

 16. Unit Testing in Python: Ensuring Code Reliability and Quality
 17. Dictionaries in Python: Unleashing Key-Value Pair Magic
 18. Tuples in Python: Immutable and Versatile Data Containers
+19. Sets in Python: Harnessing Uniqueness and Set Operations

 # Topics for scheduling
-1. Sets in Python: Harnessing Uniqueness and Set Operations
+1. Navigating Date and Time in Python: A Comprehensive Guide
-2.
+2. Python Threads: Concurrent Execution Made Effortless

 # Topics yet to schedule